History of the graphical user interface: Lisa, Macintosh, and Apple II

 In 1984, Apple released a television commercial which introduced the Apple Macintosh during the telecast of Super Bowl XVIII by CBS, with allusions to George Orwell's noted novel, Nineteen Eighty-Four.
 The commercial was aimed at making people think about computers, identifying the user-friendly interface as a personal computer which departed from previous business-oriented systems, and becoming a signature representation of Apple products.

-In 1986, the Apple IIgs was launched.
-The IIgs was a very advanced model of the successful Apple II series, based on 16-bit technology (in fact, virtually two machines into one).
-It came with a new operating system, the Apple GS/OS, which features a Finder-like GUI, very similar to that of the Macintosh series, able to deal with the advanced graphic abilities of its Video Graphics Chip (VGC).
+In 1986, the Apple IIGS was launched with 16-bit CPU and significantly improved graphics and audio.
+It shipped with a new operating system, Apple GS/OS, with a Finder-like GUI similar to the Macintosh series.

 Agat

-Released in 1983, the Soviet Union Agat PC featured a graphical interface and a mouse device.
+The Soviet Union-produced Agat PC featured a graphical interface and a mouse device and was released in 1983.

 SGI 1000 series and MEX

 Founded 1982, SGI introduced the IRIS 1000 Series in 1983.
 The first graphical terminals (IRIS 1000) shipped in late 1983, and the corresponding workstation model (IRIS 1400) was released in mid-1984.
 The machines used an early version of the MEX windowing system on top of the GL2 Release 1 operating environment.
 Examples of the MEX user interface can be seen in a 1988 article in the journal "Computer Graphics", while earlier screenshots can not be found.
 The first commercial GUI-based systems, these did not find widespread use as to their (discounted) academic list price of $22,500 and $35,700 for the IRIS 1000 and IRIS 1400, respectively.
 However, these systems were commercially successful enough to start SGI's business as one of the main graphical workstation vendors.
 In later revisions of graphical workstations, SGI switched to the X window system, which had been developed starting at MIT since 1984 and which became the standard for UNIX workstations.